-Relationship between mineralisation widths and intercept lengths

-- These relationships are particularly important in the reporting of Exploration Results. - If the geometry of the mineralisation with respect to the drill-hole angle is known, its nature should be reported. - If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known'). - Downhole intercepts of mineralisation reported in this release are from a drill hole orientated perpendicular to a modelled EM plate.
+Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
+If the geometry of the mineralisation with respect to the drill-hole angle is known, its nature should be reported.
+If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known').
+Downhole intercepts of mineralisation reported in this release are from a drill hole orientated perpendicular to a modelled EM plate.
 The drill hole may not necessarily be perpendicular to the mineralised zone.
-All widths reported are downhole intervals. - The geometry of the mineralisation, relative to the drill hole, is unknown at this stage. - All intersections reported in this release are downhole intervals.
+All widths reported are downhole intervals.
+The geometry of the mineralisation, relative to the drill holes, is unknown at this stage.
+All intersections reported in this release are downhole intervals.
 True widths are not known.
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
 Appropriate maps with scale are included within the body of the accompanying document.
-Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
+Balanced reporting • Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
 The accompanying document is considered to represent a balanced report.
 Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 Other exploration data collected is not considered as material to this document at this stage.
 Further data collection will be reviewed and reported when considered material.
-Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale stepout drilling).
+Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step- out drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
-Sandfire have indicated to TLM that additional down hole geophysics (DHEM) and drilling will occur to define the extent of the intersected mineralisation
+Sandfire advise that drilling is continuing to test for extensions of mineralisation both up- and down- plunge, up- and down dip and along strike on 160m x 80m x 80m grid pattern subject to geological and geophysical interpretation